xivgz/ew-ebin-picker/README.md

 Just complain in a reply to the picker link that gets posted, be it by me or some other shit-stirrers.\
 \
 \>How do I check if I made the list?\
 You can check in the folders.
-You can also try to look  in the [tierlist](https://tierlists.com/create/zivg-endwalker-gamers), but this picker and its files will always be more updated.\
-The folders are sorted by race, sex, subrace only for Au Ra and Miqo, face \(If it is easy to tell, like Au Ra\), and lastly hair color.
-I chose hair color since people usually don't change it around, but there are exceptions of course, and those do not get put inside of the hair color folders.\
+They're kind of sorted.\
 \
 \>Remove me from the list!\
 You shouldn't have posted your character.